-The American Orthopaedic Foot & Ankle Society (AOFAS), founded in 1969, is a medical specialty society comprised of more than 2,000 American and International Orthopaedic Surgeons (MD/DO).
+The American Orthopaedic Foot & Ankle Society (AOFAS), founded in 1969, is a medical specialty society comprised of more than 2,100 US and International Orthopaedic Surgeons (MD/DO).

 The AOFAS organizational priorities are Education and Research.